amancevice/rumrunner/README.md

 ## Example

-Imagine a simple two-stage Dockerfile:
+Imagine a simple multi-stage Dockerfile:

 ```Dockerfile
 FROM ruby AS build